-Below is a solar radiation map of New Zealand, showing areas that experience the most sun light in a given day.
-Locations with a higher proportion of clear-sky days such as Nelson, Blenheim, Manawatu, Bay of Plenty, and Hawke's Bay correlate with higher solar irradiance.
-The more Northern parts of New Zealand benefit from higher sun angles.
+NIWA has taken multiple years of weather data and estimated the solar energy we have available around New Zealand.
+NIWA's solar radiation map (seen below) displays areas that experience the greatest amount of sunlight in a given day.
+Locations with a higher proportion of clear-sky days such as Nelson, Blenheim, Manawatu, Bay of Plenty, and Hawke's Bay, correspond with higher solar irradiance.

 Resource from NIWA Science

-The chart below indicates the approximate annual energy production of different size systems ranging from a 1.6kW system to an 8kW in Auckland, Wellington, Christchurch and Dunedin.
+This chart indicates the approximate annual energy production of different size systems, ranging from a 1.6kW system to an 8kW; in Auckland, Wellington, Christchurch and Dunedin.
 This data is collected from SMA's Sunny Design Web.